akolu/tournamenttracker/README.md

 ### General

-- Add Dockerfiles to projects and make the application(s) running in containers
+- Add Dockerfiles to projects and make the application run in a container
+- Add CI (Github Actions) to run tests & deploy automatically

 ### Core lib